• Share this on:

 Payment is central to all trade and presents risks to all parties involved.
 Before doing business with European buyers, you should do risk assessments of the available payment terms.
 As an exporter of avocado oil, you should ensure that you minimise your risks whilst working to meet the needs of European buyers.

 There are several methods of payment.
 However, for both importers and exporters, Letters of Credit (LC) are considered to be the safest payment term.
 An LC allows both parties to contact a neutral arbitrator, usually a bank, to resolve any issues.
-For the exporter, the chosen bank is a guarantor of full payment as long as goods have been dispatched.
+For the exporter, the chosen bank is a guarantor of full payment as long as the goods have been dispatched.

 Tips: